JoranBergfeld/hk47-config/README.md

 I've created my own certificate and used it to sign all secrets here.
 I've done this to be able to repeat the process frequently of creating and destroying my cluster.

+To install the sealed secret, follow the instructions on the github page here: https://github.com/bitnami-labs/sealed-secrets

+After, it's required to install the gitops operator.